-PUMA does not tolerate the use of any private security forces or any public law enforcement forces to conduct any violent acts that would humiliate, injure, or harm the lives of any employees nor shall such security forces be used to break peaceful and legal strikes.
+PUMA does not tolerate the use of any private security forces or any public law enforcement forces to conduct any violent acts that would humiliate, injure, or harm the lives of any employees nor shall it be used to break peaceful and legal strikes.
 However, PUMA recognizes the right to use trained and qualified security forces or to contact public law enforcement forces such as the police for the protection of their premises respectively.

-- PUMA Entities shall ensure that sufficient instructions are given, or controls are in place when engaging security forces to ensure that no harm will be caused to any person and that the rights to freedom of association are being respected. - PUMA Entities must ensure that the above prohibition is stated in the contract or agreement when hiring private security forces.
+- PUMA Entities shall ensure that sufficient instructions are given, or controls are in place when engaging security forces to ensure that no harm will ensue to any persons and that the rights to freedom of association are being respected. - PUMA Entities must ensure that the above prohibition is stated in the contract or agreement when engaging any private security forces.